chuksdsilent/My-devops-projects/Docker/README.md

 # Docker

 In Docker we isolate our services like ngnix, tomcat, apache etc. To isolate our services we need VM's/Cloud Computing to setup infra.
 We isolate our service in OS.
-Because of isolation we end up setting up multiple VM's/Instances VM's/Instances will be overprovisioned and results in high CapEx and OpEx
+Because of isolation we end up setting up multiple VM's/Instances VM's/Instances will be overprovisioned and results in high CapEx and OpEx.
+Docker is container virtual environment.
+Docker manages container.
+Docker hub is the registry of docker images.
 ### Every VM needs

 * OS and OS needs maintenance